-These are just a few of the answers we collected in a mobile ethnography study exploring coffee purchasing journeys.
+These are just a few of the answers we collected in a qualitative research study leveraging mobile ethnography to explore coffee purchasing journeys.

 The wide variety of different emojis is telling – coffee means very different things to different people, and so they buy it with different purposes in mind.